The rise and fall of the iconic Saturday night horror movie pairings of classic – and not-so-classic – horror movies.

 1979’s series – Masters of Terror – might also have seemed curated, featuring as it did a Hammer film in the second movie slot throughout, though there seemed to be little thought beyond that – it was a fairly random selection that included The Curse of Frankenstein, The Satanic Rites of Dracula, The Devil Rides Out and others.
 All welcome, and mostly movies that I hadn’t seen before – but by this time it was starting to feel a little disappointing to see these traditional horror movies in the late slot.
 There was an unwritten rule throughout the horror double bills that the first film should always be in black and white, but as welcome as somewhat obscure (at the time) titles like Dr X, Black Friday and The Strange Door were, you did wonder if the Hammer films were by now the stuff of the earlier slot – especially as it never began before 10pm anyway.

 Oddly, the most memorable thing about the 1979 series was not the double bill itself, but rather the four evenings where it was preceded in the schedules by Hans-Jürgen Syberberg’s epic movie Hitler – A Film From Germany.
-This film – part documentary, part fiction, all experimental – was unlike anything I’d ever seen before, as much a revelation as The Crazies had been in showing what cinema was capable of and introducing me to world cinema and the avant-garde.
+This film – part documentary, part fiction, all experimental – was as much a revelation as The Crazies had been in showing what cinema was capable of and introducing me to world cinema and the avant-garde.
 I would not have seen this if I hadn’t been settled in from early evening just waiting for the horror double bill.
 That I found this film, one that certainly changed my understanding of cinema and life every bit as much as the first time I watched King Kong as a pre-schooler, was a curious side-effect of these movies being shown.

-Similarly, in 1981 the Lewton-led series was preceded one night – the same night that Isle of the Dead and The Crazies were shown, so quite the evening’s entertainment – by the paranoid and nightmarish Spanish short La Cabina, effectively making that night a horror triple bill.
+Similarly, in 1981 the Lewton-led series was preceded one night – the same night that Isle of the Dead and The Crazies were shown, so forming quite the evening’s entertainment – by the paranoid and nightmarish Spanish short La Cabina, effectively making that night a horror triple bill.
 It wasn’t always so enjoyable a wait, though.
 For a few years, BBC2 would – of course – show cricket or golf ‘highlights’ before, or even between the films, a punishment that ensured that a whole generation of kids would grow up loathing both plodding sports.

 1980’s Horror Double Bill – the first one to actually use that title! – was another random selection, but was also the one that famously made the front cover of The Radio Times, the return of the series now something of a summer event.
 The cover – a mock-up double-bill movie poster featuring Night of the Demon and The Ghoul – is the sort of artwork that would be unthinkable now, almost as unthinkable as a BBC2 season of horror movie pairings in fact – but it’s an iconic piece of art that was immediately saved for posterity and remains part of my collection to this day.

 The actual 1980 series was a pleasingly random – some might say chaotic – mix of classics and trash.
-The Beast from 20,000 Fathoms and Night of the Lepus – that’s the film about giant rabbits for those who don’t know – was certainly memorable, and few real oddities – The Mad Ghoul, Chamber of Horrors, Daughters of Satan – livened it up.
+The Beast from 20,000 Fathoms and Night of the Lepus – that’s the film about giant rabbits for those who don’t know – was certainly memorable, and a few real oddities – The Mad Ghoul, Chamber of Horrors, Daughters of Satan – livened it up.
 It also saw the first TV showings of Tyburn’s The Ghoul (which might have been paired with The Mad Ghoul had anyone had more foresight) and Legend of the Werewolf alongside Hammer’s Captain Kronos Vampire Hunter – dying gasps of the exhausted British gothic (though Kronos actually pointed a way forward that Hammer failed to grasp) – as well as From Beyond the Grave and – shown as a stand-alone film at the end of the series – The Beast Must Die, the final Amicus horrors.
-Perhaps there was a theme to this series after all, displaying the final moments of the British horror boom.
+Perhaps there was a theme to this series, after all, displaying the final moments of the British horror boom.

-Alongside the Lewtons and The Crazies in 1981 came more steps into a more modern horror, even if some of the films still fated back to the 1960s – The Shuttered Room and Eye of the Cat at least had a more contemporary feel, and movies like Bug, Zoltan Hound of Dracula and Race with the Devil – all solid exploitation movies were only a few years old.
+Alongside the Lewtons and The Crazies in 1981 came more steps into a more modern horror, even if some of the films still dated back to the 1960s – The Shuttered Room and Eye of the Cat at least had a more contemporary feel, and movies like Bug, Zoltan Hound of Dracula and Race with the Devil were all solid exploitation movies that were only a few years old.
 The series ended with the magnificent Theatre of Blood, and it seemed to point the way for future series.
 But there was no series at all in 1982, and when it returned in 1983, it was a massive step backwards, consisting entirely of the Universal Horrors of the Thirties and Forties.
 These were not only movies that had all been shown already over preceding seasons, there was not even any attempt at variety.
 It had the feel of a last gasp affair, going through the motions, and that was exactly what it was.
 In an age where horror films were being demonised like never before, the BBC was not about to show anything that didn’t have bona fide classic – and PG-rated – status.

 The Horror Double Bill slipped quietly away into the night, mourned by those who had grown up on it, but perhaps seeming irrelevant in the days of splatter movies and home video to anyone else.
 But this wasn’t quite the end.